IuriSly/DnA-POC-olist/README.md

 # DnA-POC-olist

-Criar imagem:
+  Dna POC olist is a Proof Of Concept that contains hypothesis for the olist market in Brazil.
+  All of the hypothesis are confirmed or not along the project.

+# Main Contributors
+  Caio Almeida
+  Iuri Slywitch
+  Luan Silvestre

+# How to run
+  ## Create image:
   `bash docker.sh image`

-Executar:
+  ## Execute:
   `bash docker.sh run`

-Acessar Jupyter:
+  ## Access Jupyter:
   `localhost:8085`